I'm usually a good judge of when my kids are too sick to go to school or daycare.

 day after diagnosis (or possibly longer).

-symptoms usually isn't reason enough for a child to stay home.
-But many schools or
+usually isn't reason enough for a child to stay home.
+But many schools or childcare

-childcare centers request that a child not return until at least 24 hours after a
+centers request that a child not return until at least 24 hours after a fever has

-sores should be dry and crusted over before kids go back to school (usually this takes
+should be dry and crusted over before kids go back to school (usually this takes about

 infections — like rubella,

-— have specific guidelines for returning to school.
-Your doctor can help you figure
+specific guidelines for returning to school.
+Your doctor can help you figure this

-shouldn't keep kids out of school.
-If the problem is found by the teacher or school
+keep kids out of school.
+If the problem is found by the teacher or school nurse, the

-nurse, the child should stay in school until the end of the day.
-Kids who get their
+child should stay in school until the end of the day.
+Kids who get their first treatment

 to school if they feel well enough, don't have a fever, and don't need so much care